bansalt1/Ansible_training/Commands.md

 6. Verify that the SSH service is running.
 7. Enable password authentication temporarily if required.
 8. Set the `ec2-user` password.
-9. Configure the Ansible inventory.
+9. Configure the Ansible inventory and `ansible.cfg`.
-10. Verify the inventory.
-11. Test Ansible connectivity using password-based ad-hoc commands.
+10. Test Ansible connectivity using password-based ad-hoc commands.
-12. Generate an SSH key pair on the Control Node.
+11. Generate an SSH key pair on the Control Node.
-13. Keep the private key on the Control Node.
+12. Keep the private key on the Control Node.
-14. Copy only the public key to the Managed Nodes using `ssh-copy-id`.
+13. Copy only the public key to the Managed Nodes using `ssh-copy-id`.
-15. Test SSH connectivity from the Control Node to each Managed Node.
+14. Test SSH connectivity from the Control Node to each Managed Node.
-16. Verify Ansible connectivity using the `ping` module.
+15. Verify Ansible connectivity using the `ping` module.
-17. Start using Ansible ad-hoc commands and playbooks.
+16. Start using Ansible ad-hoc commands and playbooks.

 > **Security Recommendation:** Password authentication should ideally be disabled after key-based authentication has been successfully configured and verified.
 The private SSH key (`~/.ssh/id_ed25519`) should never be copied to the Managed Nodes.